eons-dev/eons.lib/README.md

 ### Functors

 Functors are classes (objects) that have an invokable `()` operator.
 This allows you to treat them like functions.
-Eons uses functors (implemented as the Functor class) to provide input, analysis, and output functionalities, which are made simple through classical and implicit inheritance.
+Eons uses functors (implemented as the Functor class) to provide input, analysis, and output functionalities, which are made simple through classic and implicit inheritance.

 Imagine you write 2 functions that take inputs `a` and `b`.
 You can choose to duplicate these inputs, as is the classic means of writing functions: `firstFunction(a, b)` and `secondFunction(a, b)`.
 However, with Functors, you can make `baseFunctor{inputs=[a,b]}` and then simply `firstFunctor(baseFunctor)` and `secondFunctor(baseFunctor)`, thus creating 2 Functors with identical inputs.
 The result of `firstFunctor(a, b) == firstFunction(a, b)` and likewise for the seconds; only, by using Functors we've saved ourselves from duplicating code.